 CBD is often used as a substitute for more dangerous pharmaceutical drugs.
 It can help people who have chronic pain, so it can potentially replace opioids.
 It can also help people quit anti-depressants, and it is often more effective than the SSRIs it replaces.

-The likelihood of you ending up in the emergency room from using CBD oil is almost nil.
+The likelihood of you ending up in the emergency room from using too much CBD oil, or eating too many CBD gummies, is almost nil.

 Compared to the great health benefits of CBD, the risks are small.
 There’s no need to be overly cautious with CBD oil.
 There probably won’t be any real side effects, as long as you aren’t taking hundreds of MG of CBD per day.